Lihys/challenge-me-app/README.md

 - **Daily check ins with proof** — you can prove you completed the challenge by sharing a photo and/or a GPS location
 - **Points system** — you get points for checking in, and more points for photo proof, or GPS proof.
 ALSO a **team bonus** when two or more members checked in, on the same day.
-- **Leaderboard** — toggle between "This Week" and "Total" points, computed from Firestore data including team bonuses
+- **Leaderboard** — toggle between "This Week" and "Total" points, showing the members' points
 - **GPS location appears with a readable names** — GPS coordinates converted to a readable location name, which you can also tap to open the Maps app on your phone.
 - **Win counter** — when a challenge ends, a winner is decided and recorded. ,this also shows on the user's profile stats